Gout

 How does gout develop?

-The joint usually recovers from an attack of gout, all by itself, within one to 2 weeks.
-Most people who have had a gout attack suffer another one 6 months to 2 years afterwards.
+The joint usually recovers by itself from an attack of gout within one to two weeks.
+Most people who have had a gout attack suffer another one within a period of six months to two years afterwards.
 Repeated attacks can affect multiple joints and last somewhat longer.

-After about 12 years gout may become chronic and damage the joints.
-However, acute gout does not become chronic in every sufferer.
+After about twelve years, gout may become chronic and damage the joints.
+However, acute gout does not always become chronic.
 The risk of chronic gout depends, for instance, on how elevated the uric acid level is.

-A potential consequence of gout is chalkstones.
-These are uric acid deposits in the soft tissue.
+Over time, chalkstones may form.
+These are uric acid deposits in the soft tissues.
 These develop over a period of years.
 Chalkstones are not usually painful.
-They particularly occur in the toe and finger joints, the elbow, the Achilles tendons and on the ear.
+They are particularly likely to occur in the toe and finger joints, the elbow, the Achilles tendons and on the ears.

-If gout becomes chronic and the joints are damaged, this restricts the sufferer's mobility.
-This can also weaken the muscles.
+If gout becomes chronic and the joints are damaged, this restricts mobility.
+It can also weaken the muscles.

-In rare cases uric acid crystals are deposited in atypical parts of the body.
-For example, if chalkstones form in the spinal cord area they can press on the nerves and cause signs of paralysis.
-In the case of chalkstones in the carpal tunnel in the hand joint, carpal tunnel syndrome may develop.
+In rare cases, uric acid crystals are deposited in atypical parts of the body.
+For example, if chalkstones form in the spinal cord area, they can press on the nerves and cause signs of paralysis.
+If chalkstones develop in the carpal tunnel in the hand joint, carpal tunnel syndrome may develop.

 Gout patients also have an increased risk of kidney stones.
-Kidney stones can be painful and foster urinary tract infections.
-On average just under one man in every 100 who suffer from gout will develop kidney stones within a year.
+Kidney stones can be painful and make urinary tract infections more likely.
+On average, just under one man in every 100 who suffer from gout will develop kidney stones within a year.

 How is gout diagnosed?